Terms and Conditions

-Please note: If your arrangements relate to a fundraising trip on behalf of the Moving Mountains Trust charity then it is a condition of your participation that you meet the fundraising target set by Moving Mountains.
+Please note that if your arrangements relate to a fundraising trip on behalf of the Moving Mountains charity then it is a condition of your participation that you meet the fundraising target set by Moving Mountains.
 If you have failed to meet the fundraising target by four weeks before departure you will be liable to pay any shortfall between the amount you have raised and the target set.
 If you are unable or unwilling to pay any shortfall then we will be entitled to treat your booking as cancelled by you.
-In such circumstances the cancellation charges set out in clause 7 will apply.
+In such circumstances the cancellation charges set out in paragraph 7 will apply.
 If we do not cancel straight away because you have promised to make payment or raise additional sums, the charges set out in clause 7 will apply on the date we then reasonably treat your booking as cancelled.

 Where we have already confirmed the availability of your chosen arrangements and you book within any applicable time limit for doing so, your booking will be treated as firm and a contract between us will come into existence as soon as we receive your completed application form and your deposit.
 We will then send you a receipt for all payments made and our invoice.
 Where we have not confirmed availability, your booking will be treated as firm and a contract between us will come into existence when we despatch our invoice to you.
 Where you book through our website without prior confirmation of availability, any electronic acknowledgement of your booking is not a confirmation of it.
 Please check your invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the invoice or any other document appears to be incorrect or incomplete.